anyscale/madewithml.github.io/docs/courses/mlops/docker.md

 ## Intuition

 The last step in achieving reproducibility is to deploy our versioned code and artifacts in a reproducible environment.
-This goes well beyond the virtual environment we configured for our Python applications because there are system-level specifications (operating system, required packages, etc.) we aren't capturing.
+This goes well beyond the virtual environment we configured for our Python applications because there are system-level specifications (operating system, required implicit packages, etc.) we aren't capturing.
 We want to be able to encapsulate all the requirements we need so that there are no external dependencies that would prevent someone else from reproducing our exact application.

 ## Docker